Adam-Peterson/it410semesterproject/README.md

-# it410semesterproject
-Budget web application created for IT410 Semester Project

 # Project Objective
 Many people express a desire to spend less and save money, but are unsure of how to proceed.
 The goal of this project is to create a web application that allows users to set custom categories of expenses.
 Examples could be items such as:
 <ol>